-The guidance outlined in this policy are acknowledged as results or conditions that are acceptable to the Board in the process of establishing policy, approval of Strategic Plans and annual organizational goals, and the authorization of annual budgets which are based on assumptions outlined in Long Term Financial Plans and Capital Improvement Plans, as established in Board Policy BL4 "Delegation to the General Manager".
+The guidance outlined in this policy are acknowledged as results or conditions that are acceptable to the Board in the process of establishing policy, and approval of Strategic Plans, Long Term Financial Plans, Capital Improvement Plans, annual budgets, and annual organizational goals, and the authorization of annual budgets which are based on assumptions outlined in Long Term Financial Plans and Capital Improvement Plans, as established in Board Policy BL4 "Delegation to the General Manager".
 According to this policy, the aforementioned plans will include resiliency considerations by incorporating content showing the sensitivities of recommendations, actions, and/or outcomes to variables impacted by relevant changing future conditions.